The Andrew Peterson Farm

 –Dr. Truett Lawson

-The Baptist church, which was the core for many Swedish emigrants, began in Peterson’s home.
+The Baptist Church, which was the core for many Swedish emigrants, began in Peterson’s home.
 It was here that the first meetings were held.
-Later, a church was built near present day Island View Golf Course.
+Later, a church was built near present-day Island View Golf Course.
 The building was eventually moved to the Bethel Baptist College campus in St. Paul.
 The congregation remains in existence as Oakwood Community Church, located on Hwy.
 10 just outside Waconia.

-Now this little cemetery is under the care of the Scandia Baptist Cemetery Association, whose board members are descendants of those first settlers now buried therein.
+The little cemetery is under the care of the Scandia Baptist Cemetery Association, whose board members are descendants of those first settlers buried therein.
 They carry a lot of pride in their heritage and work to keep this little cemetery as a memorial to their ancestors.
-The Board members come from Roseville, St Paul, Eagan, Minneapolis, and even Waconia.
+The board members come from Roseville, St Paul, Eagan, Minneapolis, and even Waconia.
 They are interested in finding other descendants of those buried in this cemetery to hear their family stories.
 If you are a descendant of these early settlers, please consider contacting the Carver County Historical Society for further contact information.

 To find the cemetery: from Highway 5 travel north on County Road 92 about 2 miles, then turn into the driveway for Island View Golf Course.
 You will find the cemetery on the south side of the road about 100 yards from County Road 92.